Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

 where $|a|^2+|b|^2=1$.
 Here, $X_i$ and $X_i^{'}$ denote the subsystems associated with the $i$-th node.
-The setup of the central node is shown in Fig. \ref{2}.
-State (\ref{bell1}) can be generated in a photonic or atomic system.
-In our case, the qubit in the photon-number basis $\ket{0}_{X_i^{'}}$ and $\ket{1}_{X_i^{'}}$ is transmitted to the central node.
-At the central node, the transmitted qubits interfere with each other and the output state is measured in the photon-number basis.
-Each observation in the measurement of subsystems $X_1^{'}X_2^{'}X_3^{'}X_4^{'}$ results in collapsing the system $X_1X_2X_3X_4$ to some state.
-The setup from Fig.~\ref{2} was used before to generate the $W$ and Dicke states \cite{wojciechWDicke}.
+We can rewrite the prepared state as $\ket{\Phi}=\left(\bigotimes_{i=0}^3 |\psi\rangle_{X_i X_i'}\right)$.
+The setup of the central station is shown in Fig.~\ref{3}. the state in Eq.~(\ref{bell1}) can be generated in a photonic or atomic system.
+In our case, the qubit in the photon-number basis $\ket{0}_{X_i^{'}}$ and $\ket{1}_{X_i^{'}}$ is transmitted to the central station.
+At the central station, the transmitted qubits interfere with each other and the output state is measured in the photon-number basis.
+Each observation in the measurement of subsystems $X_0^{'}X_1^{'}X_2^{'}X_3^{'}$ results in collapsing the system $X_0X_1X_2X_3$ to some state.
+The setup from Fig.~\ref{3} was used before to generate the W and Dicke states \cite{wojciechWDicke}.
 A few measurement results lead to formation of a GHZ state in the sensing stations \cite{shimizughz}.

 To illustrate this mechanism, let us consider an example starting with the ideal lossless case and noiseless detectors.
-If two detectors signalize detection, we know that only two photons arrive at this stage; however, we do not know which systems generated those photons.
+If two detectors register a detection, we know that only two photons arrive at this stage; however, we do not know which systems generated those photons.
 Therefore, the resulting state, after the measurement, is a superposition of possible scenarios.
-For instance, if the 1st and 2nd detectors signalize photons, we succeed in generating GHZ state expressed by
+For instance, if the first and second detectors register photons, we succeed in generating the following GHZ state in photon-number basis

-Depending on the detection pattern, we can also generate different states which, up to local basis renaming or a local phase flip are equivalent to the GHZ states.
+Depending on the detection pattern, we can also generate different states which, up to local basis renaming or a local phase flip, are equivalent to the GHZ states.
 These states are listed in Table \ref{t1}.
+We choose one of three kinds of the GHZ states for the calculation, and we note that the other GHZ states also can be used to estimate the parameters listed in Table \ref{t2}.

 In general, considering possibility of losses, after a successful detection event, the generated state can be described as a mixed state